Inside A Formula One Garage

 In fact, that’s been one of the biggest surprises of this visit.
 The legend of Formula One focuses on the drivers, but the reality focuses on the car.
 It’s a team endeavour, with staff working from 6am until 10 at night, measuring, recording, adapting, planning.

-Continues with The Real Face of Formula One here…
+Continues with Inside the Formula One Pit Lane here…

-A special thank you extends to Land of Valencia for inviting me on their groundbreaking BlogTripF1, Keith Jenkins from Velvet Escape and the Lotus Formula One team for inviting me to visit the Valencia Grand Prix Formula One Paddock.
-See my photos of the Valencia Grand Prix on Flickr here.
-Expect plenty more photos, text, videos and audio very soon…
+Thanks to Land of Valencia for inviting me on their groundbreaking BlogTripF1, Keith Jenkins from Velvet Escape and the Lotus Formula One team for inviting me to visit the Valencia Grand Prix Formula One Paddock.